Our Privacy Promise

 - Security Data includes CCTV footage to help maintain the safety of our guests, patrons, staff, suppliers and other visitors to our locations.
 We also use it to protect artefacts, buildings and for the prevention, detection and prosecution of criminal offences.
 We may also rely on the images to establish, exercise or defend our legal rights.
 See “CCTV” section for further information

 - Recruitment Data includes data you provide when you apply for a job with Artfarm.
 This can include your CV, work history, educational details, qualifications, skills, projects, references, proof of entitlement to work in the UK, NI number, your passport or other identity document details, your current level of remuneration (including benefits), the role you’re applying for and any other similar information that you provide to us

 For what purposes do we use your data?

 We will use your data for a variety of different purposes some of which will be dependent on the location(s) that you interact with us.

 - To facilitate and record your relationship with us.
-This includes administering your stay with us, managing restaurant reservations, providing special assistance when necessary, travel information and additional activities.
+This includes administering your stay with us, managing restaurant reservations, providing special assistance (when necessary), travel information, membership status and additional activities

 Where do we collect your information from?